Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 (with no further change in the trace parameters).

-Yet now there is a better way of doing so (not requiring trace primitives to be changed once specified), through the use of the `trace_bridge <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/trace_bridge.erl>`_ module - which is also provided by the ``Myriad`` layer - instead.
+Yet now, as already mentioned, there is a better way of doing so (not requiring trace primitives to be changed once specified), through the use of the `trace_bridge <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/trace_bridge.erl>`_ module - which is also provided by the ``Myriad`` layer - instead.

 It allows all Erlang code, including the one of lower-level libraries, to rely ultimately either on basic traces (i.e. the ones offered by Myriad in ``trace_utils``) or on more advanced ones (typically the ones discussed here, offered by Traces - or any other respecting the same conventions) transparently (i.e. with no further change, once the emitter process is registered).